 - 가지나물 (ga-ji-na-mul) — seasoned boiled eggplant

+Next we have 전 (jeon) — “pan-fried pancakes.”
 These crispy snacks can easily become addicting.
-In fact, 전 can appear as its own meal.
-There are different kinds with different ingredients, including:
+In fact, 전 can appear as its own meal!
+There are, of course, different kinds with different ingredients, including:

 - 파전 (pa-jeon) — scallion pancakes